Maz-Aqasy/serverless/README.md

 ## Functions Overview

 1. **cpu.py**
-   - This function performs CPU-intensive operations.
+   - The `cpu.py` function performs CPU-intensive operations.
 It is suitable for benchmarking the CPU utilization of your OpenFaaS environment.

 2. **io.py**
    - The `io.py` function focuses on simulating I/O-intensive tasks.
 Use this function to benchmark the I/O performance of your OpenFaaS setup.